prince-deriv/derivatives-trader/docs/README.md

 ## Repository Structure

-This project uses a monorepo structure managed with Lerna.
+This project uses a monorepo structure managed with npm workspaces.
 All individual packages are located in the `packages/` directory.

 ### Packages